Dineshyvss/Courier-Delivery.System.backend/README.md

-# Recipe Backend with Node
+Courier Delivery System

-This application allows users to create and maintain a list of recipes that have steps and ingredients.
-Please visit https://github.com/OC-ComputerScience/recipe-frontend for the Vue 3 frontend repository.
+This application is a Courier Delivery System that allows users to manage and track deliveries.
+Please follow the instructions below to set up the application.

+Prerequisites
+Node.js and npm should be installed on your machine.
+MySQL database should be set up and running.

 #### Please note: